olhamarkova/olhamarkova/README.md

 ### Hi there! 👋
-## A QA Engineer with over 3 years of experience in web- and mobile app testing.
+## QA Engineer with over 3 years of experience in web and mobile app testing.
+A strong team player who can work in a large team, as well as self-organized enough to work as the only tester on the project.
+Always open to learning new things and improving existing skills.
-    Currently, I am studying Test Automation (JavaScript) and looking for a company where I can develop further as a specialist and improve my skills.

 ## My CV
 [Link to my CV](https://docs.google.com/document/d/1J80X9KltbyYnbWadHAZeSjkiAfcQAQG8KT0NTMzS37I/edit?usp=sharing)